mlfoundations/open_flamingo/open_flamingo/train/README.md

 To use [FullyShardedDataParallel](https://pytorch.org/docs/stable/fsdp.html), make sure to use Pytorch Nightly (> 2.0.1), and use the `--fsdp` flag.
 To use [DeepSpeed](https://github.com/microsoft/DeepSpeed), use the `--deepspeed` flag.
 (Note that you should use *either* FSDP or Deepspeed, not both.)

-Some notes on FSDP:

-* Our current FSDP wrapping strategy does not permit training language model embeddings that use tied weights (i.e., tied input / output embeddings).
-To train such models with FSDP, the language model embeddings must be frozen with the `--freeze_lm_embeddings` flag.

 We also implement gradient checkpointing and mixed precision training.
 Use the `--gradient_checkpointing` and `--precision` arguments respectively.